shelleywong/CSCI211-Course-Materials/Programs/program05.md

     // create an array of Checker structures
     Checker *checkers = new Checker[num_checkers];

-    // now use a loop to initialized all elements of the Checker structures ...
+    // initialize all attributes of each Checker instance in the array ...

     // now use a loop to implement the body of the simulation as described below